dgattey/dg/README.md

 ### Changing/adding images

-Use the `process-images` script after doing so.
+Use the `process-images.sh` script after doing so.
 It will optimize/minify all jpg/png files.
 Additionally, it will convert those files to WebP versions and put them back in the same folders.
 This allows `jekyll-assets` to properly copy all those files on build.
 It can take _FOREVER_ to run ImageOptim, so be